Inverse function theorem: Formulations for manifolds

 is a diffeomorphism.
 Note that this implies that the connected components of M and N containing p and F(p) have the same dimension, as is already directly implied from the assumption that dF_{p} is an isomorphism.

 If the derivative of F is an isomorphism at all points p in M then the map F is a local diffeomorphism.

+Banach spaces

+The inverse function theorem can be generalized to differentiable maps between Banach spaces X and Y.